 About Alexander Drapkin

 Alexander is the only junior barrister to be recommended by Chambers and Partners UK Bar Guide 2024 for both Court of Protection Property and Affairs and Health and Welfare work.
-He is also recommended in Chambers UK Bar Guide 2024 and Chambers High Net Worth Guide 2023 for Traditional Chancery.
+He is also recommended in Chambers UK Bar Guide 2024 and Chambers High Net Worth Guide 2024 for Traditional Chancery and by the Legal 500 for Private Wealth and Probate.
+He was shortlisted for Court of Protection Junior of the year 2025 by the Legal 500.

 Chambers and Partners UK Bar and High Net Worth Guides 2024 – Traditional Chancery